-Attribute Desired Standard Performance Measure Safety Maintain the following level of skid resistance: 130 - 03 to remain at 90% +/- 3% SCRIM (Sideway-force Coefficient Routine .Investigation Machine) survey results.
-Availability All roads available for use at all times excluding periods of essential road works and street works.
-Journey times.
-Complaints.
+Attribute Desired Standard Performance Measure

+Safety Maintain the following level of skid resistance: SCRIM survey results.

+130 - 03 to remain at 90% +/- 3%

+Availability All roads available for use at Journey times.

+all times excluding periods Complaints.

+of essential road works and street works.
 ELM Reports.

-Serviceability Appropriate standard of ride, signing and lining.
-SCANNER survey.
+Serviceability a lava in an al line in a SCANNER survey.

 Complaints.

 NHT Survey.

 Council surveys.

 ELM Reports.

-Condition Maintain the following levels of condition: 130 - 01 (formerly NI168): 6% +/- 1% 130 - 02 (formerly NI169): 9% +/- 1% LI224b (formerly BV224b): 13% +/- 2% Single list national dataset Local Indicators (Ll's).
+Condition Maintain the following levels of condition: Single list national dataset Local Indicators (LI's).

+130 - 01 (formerly NI168): 6% +/- 1% · · · ·

+130 - 02 (formerly NI169): 9% +/- 1%

+Ll224b (formerly BV224b): 13% +/- 2%

-\ The percentage above the required investigatory level.
+The percentage above the required investigatory level.

-\\ The percentages represent the length of network that is in need of urgent maintenance (Condition Red).
+The percentages represent the length of network that is in need of urgent maintenance (Condition Red).

-\\\ Whilst targeting red SCANNER sites should improve the national dataset, it does not necessarily promote good asset management.
+Whilst targeting red SCANNER sites should improve the national dataset, it does not necessarily promote good asset management.
 To maintain the asset, it is essential to target the high ambers and prevent these sites from deteriorating into the red.
 In providing a % range for the length requiring urgent maintenance, there should be sufficient flexibility to achieve both outcomes.

-\\\\ ELM - West Berkshire Council's Enquiry Logging Manager system for recording enquiries and service requests.
+ELM - West Berkshire Council's Enquiry Logging Manager system for recording enquiries and service requests.